Cholargos

 Cholargos was the name of a deme of ancient Attica.
 The most prominent citizen of ancient Cholargos was Pericles.
 Cholargos was part of the community of Chalandri until 1933, when it became a separate community.
 It became a municipality in 1963.

+Name

+The name "Cholargos" was given in honour of the ancient municipality of the same name in Ancient Athens, from which the famous Athenian politician and general, Pericles.
+Philological and archaeological (epigraphic) evidence, however, proves that the ancient deme was in a quite different location from the present-day Cholargos, specifically near Ilion, perhaps also Kamatero.